 After you’ve opened the album, click Select.
 Tap on the pictures or videos you wish to hide.
 Then click the three dots on the bottom right of the screen to pull up the Hide option.

-To sum it up, go to Albums > Select > Pick media you want to hide > Three-dot icon > Hide.
+- To sum it up, go to Albums > Select > Click on photos/videos you want to hide > Click the three-dot icon > Hide.

 Now when you go to your photo gallery and scroll down to Utilities, you will see an album titled Hidden.
 In iOS 16, Hidden and Recently Deleted content is locked by default so no one else can access them.